Dexalot/dexalot-docs/docs/contracts/PortfolioBridge.md

 #### getSymbolForId

-Retruns the locally used symbol given the symbolId
+Returns the locally used symbol given the symbolId

 **Dev notes:** \
 Mainnet receives the messages in the same format that it sent out, by symbolId